Bachelor of Science in Nursing (B.S.N.)

 Comprehensive Curriculum:

-Starting in their fourth semester, nursing majors begin taking nursing courses that expose them to a variety of hospital settings, including a six-week rotation in a mental health unit or facility, a six-week rotation in a medical-surgical unit, a six-week rotation in obstetrics and a three-week rotation in a community health setting.
-This allows BSN students to interact with a range of patients, get experience providing healthcare in many settings and forms and determine which area they would like to focus their course of study in.
+Starting in their fourth semester, nursing majors take nursing courses that expose them to a variety of clinical settings, including mental health, adult health, obstetrics, pediatrics, and community health, which allows students to interact with a range of patients, get experience providing healthcare in many settings, and to determine which area they would like to focus their course of study in.

 Hands-on Experience: